Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Methods

 In practice, we keep a record of the number of molecules $N_-(t)$ and $N_+(t)$ reaching the boundary nodes $i=1$ and $i=K$, and calculate the flux of signalling molecules leaving the network at the left and right boundaries as

 respectively.
 Both of these fluxes are non-negative.

-The \emph{stochastic model} presented above provides evolution rules for the stochastic variable $N_i^\text{stoch}(t)$ representing the number of signalling molecules at node $i$ at time $t$.
+The \emph{stochastic model} presented above provides evolution rules for the stochastic variable $N_i^\text{stoch}(t)$ representing the number of signalling molecules at node $i$ at time $t$ (see \emph{Numerical simulations} below).
 The stochastic model is associated with a master equation \cite{barrat-barthelemy-2008,codling2008random,van1992stochastic,weiss1994,masuda2017random} that describes the evolution of the probability $P_i(N,t)$ of having $N$ molecules at node $i$ at time $t$.
-In this work we will not use the master equation corresponding to the stochastic model, but instead will perform numerical simulations of $N_i^\text{stoch}(t)$ (see \emph{Numerical simulations} below).
-We also propose a deterministic, discrete model, and derive a continuum limit that both capture the average behaviour of the stochastic model.
+In this work, we are particularly interested in describing the average behaviour of signal propagation in space in the continuum limit, which is related to $\langle N_i^\text{stoch}(t)\rangle$ calculated as the first moment of $P_i(N,t)$.
+A closed-form evolution law for the average occupancy of molecules $\langle N_i^\text{stoch}(t)\rangle$ can only be found in general when reaction rates are linear or under a mean-field approximation~\cite{van1992stochastic,erban-chapman-2009,erban-chapman-maini-2007}.
+Instead of using the master equation to derive an evolution law for the average, here we propose a deterministic, discrete version of the random walk model and consider its continuum limit.
+Both the deterministic discrete model and its continuum limit capture the average behaviour of the stochastic random walk model.
 The deterministic variant of the stochastic model is obtained by considering $q_i^s$ to represent the \emph{fraction} of molecules making a jump of size $s$ from node $i$.
 In this case, Eq.~\eqref{evo-N} provides an evolution rule for a (non-integer) variable $N_i^\text{disc}(t)$ such that $N_i^\text{disc}(t) \approx \big\langle N_i^\text{stoch}(t)\big\rangle$.
-We refer to this deterministic variant of the model as the \emph{discrete model}.
+We refer to this deterministic variant of the model as the \emph{ deterministic model}.